 Here are some of the best examples currently available on JDMbuysell.com:

 Toyota premiered the HiAce in 1967 and has been in production ever since.
 A total of 7 generations have been produced since its inception along with several trim levels and body styles.
 The Japanese automaker even made campers based on the HiAce platform.

-If you know anything about Toyota, its that they are famous for their reliability.
-If you are looking for something to give you many trouble-free miles and unlimited amount of memories, we suggest putting the HiAce on your list.
+If you know anything about Toyota, it’s that they are famous for their reliability.
+If you are looking for something to give you many trouble-free miles and an unlimited amount of memories, we suggest putting the HiAce on your list.

 Here is are some of the Toyota HiAce’s currently available on JDMbuysell.com:

 If you are looking for something compact that sips fuel and can be easily parked anywhere, then look no further.
 The Subaru Sambar is classified as a Kei truck, meaning that it must meet the strict Kei car guidelines.
 They were in production 1961-2012 and are still produced to this day under the Daihatsu badge.

 5th and 6th generation Sambar’s are the ones most used by vanlifers, so we will be focusing on those specific generations.
 Subaru offered the Sambar in either a rear-engine 4WD or rear engine RWD configurations.
 Sadly, the 6th gen was only available in RWD configurations.
 One good thing about Kei cars is that they are very fuel-efficient thanks in part to their engine restrictions.
 For example, the 5th gen came with a small 1,200 c.c. the engine that put our roughly 50 horsepower.